FlowLPS: Langevin-Proximal Sampling for Flow-based Inverse Problem Solvers: Experimental Results

 \subsection{Experimental Setup}

-\textbf{Datasets and Evaluation Metrics.} We conducted comprehensive evaluations of our model across multiple inverse problems using high-resolution images from two distinct datasets: 1k images from the FFHQ dataset and 0.8k images from the DIV2K dataset.
+\paragraph{Datasets and Evaluation Metrics.} We conducted comprehensive evaluations on two distinct datasets: 1k images from the FFHQ dataset and 0.8k images from the DIV2K dataset.
 All experiments were performed at $768 \times 768$ resolution by resizing the original images.
-Our evaluation employs dual assessment: PSNR and SSIM for quantifying pixel-level reconstruction fidelity, complemented by FID and LPIPS for measuring perceptual quality and naturalness of generated outputs.
+Our evaluation employs dual assessment: PSNR and SSIM as distortion metrics for pixel-level reconstruction fidelity, complemented by FID and LPIPS for perceptual quality and naturalness.

-\textbf{Baselines.} We benchmark our method against two diffusion-based solvers: RLSD \citep{zilberstein2024repulsive} and DAPS \citep{zhang2024improving}, the current state-of-the-art diffusion-based solver, and four flow-based solvers: FlowChef \citep{patel2024steering}, FlowDPS \citep{kim2025flowdps}, FLAIR \citep{erbach2025flair} (the current state-of-the-art flow-based solver), and Flower \citep{pourya2025flower} (concurrent work using PnP-HQS with pure optimization).
-All diffusion-based methods utilize Stable Diffusion 2 \citep{patil2022stable} as their backbone, while flow-based methods leverage Stable Diffusion 3 \citep{peebles2023scalable}.
-To ensure fair comparison, diffusion models and flow models operate with the same number of function evaluations (NFEs) respectively.
-Additional implementation details are provided in Appendix.
+\paragraph{Baselines.} We compare FlowLPS with two diffusion-based solvers, RLSD~\citep{zilberstein2024repulsive} and DAPS~\citep{zhang2024improving}, and four flow-based solvers, FlowChef~\citep{patel2024steering}, FlowDPS~\citep{kim2025flowdps}, FLAIR~\citep{erbach2025flair}, and Flower~\citep{pourya2025flower}.
+To ensure a matched-backbone comparison, we adapt all baselines to the same SD3 backbone used by FlowLPS.
+Unless otherwise stated, all methods are evaluated under a fixed budget of 40 NFEs.
+For methods that perform repeated measurement updates within each reverse step, we allow up to 15 inner updates per timestep for a matched optimization budget.
+For DAPS, each outer update requires multiple model evaluations due to its denoised-prediction ODE step, so we use 20 outer steps with 2 inner steps to match the 40-NFE budget.
+Additional implementation details are provided in Appendix~\ref{sec:baseline_details}, and runtime comparisons under the matched-budget setting are reported in Appendix~\ref{sec:additional_baseline_comparisons}.

-\textbf{Task Setting.} We used the text prompt "a high quality photo of a face" for the FFHQ dataset and image descriptions generated by DAPE for DIV2K.
-For all cases, we set the CFG scale to 2.0.
+\textbf{Task Setting.} We used the text prompt "a high quality photo of a face" for the FFHQ dataset~\citep{karras2019style} and image descriptions generated by DAPE~\cite{wu2024seesr} for DIV2K~\citep{agustsson2017ntire}.
 We evaluated all methods on five linear tasks: Gaussian deblurring with kernel size $181$ and intensity $9.0$, Motion deblurring with kernel size $183$ and intensity $0.5$, Super-resolution with bicubic interpolation at 12x scaling factor, Box Inpainting with a $384\times384$ rectangular mask for FFHQ and two $192\times192$ rectangular masks for DIV2K, and Random Inpainting masking 70\% of the image.
-To simulate realistic conditions, all measurement operators incorporate additional Gaussian noise with $\sigma_n = 0.03$.
+All measurement operators incorporate additional Gaussian noise with $\sigma_n = 0.03$.